berndporr/feedforward_closedloop_learning/README.md

 ![alt tag](learning_units_comparison.png)

-Note that the code here has been evolved from the original one.
+Note that the code here evolved from the original publication.
 In order to ensure stability the Oja rule is being applied on neuron level.

 ## Prerequisites (Linux)

-Ubuntu LTS with swig installed.
+Ubuntu LTS with SWIG installed.

 ## How to compile / install?